 ASTA’s mission is to enhance the development and movement of quality seed worldwide.
 Better seeds produce better crops for a better quality of life.
-The seed industry is committed to helping growers succeed through improved productivity and quality, production efficiency and reduced risk.
+The seed industry is committed to helping growers succeed through improved quality, productivity, and quality, production efficiency and reduced risk.

 - Biotechnology Labeling

 - Ratification of the International Treaty on Plant Genetic Resources